chiccorampazzo/SICSS-Oxford-2022/README.md

 The data for the exercise come from a Facebook survey.
 The sample is a shuffled data from the Covid-19 Health Behavior Survey (CHBS) for Germany.
 The data were collected during a week between March and April 2020.
 The sample contains 1,292 observations and 14 variables.

+Other data sets:

+- DESTATIS 2019 data by age group, sex, and region (DESTATIS 2019), with population aged 18 years old or more
+- European Social Survey (ESS) Data by age group, sex, region, education and HH size (ESS 9, 2018), data on population aged 18 years old or more

-More information on the data:
+More information on the Facebook survey data:

 - https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-021-00270-1
 - https://bmjopen.bmj.com/content/bmjopen/11/10/e050651.full.pdf